Education Expert Witness Services for School and Student Litigation

 EDUCATION EXPERT BLOG: EDUCATION LAW AND SCHOOL LIABILITY ISSUES

 Educating students is not the only responsibility of school districts.
-Federal and state laws require schools to be proactive about protecting the civil rights of their students and to foster a positive learning environment free from discriminatory harassment.
-Several federal laws — Title VI of the Civil Rights Act of...
+Federal and state laws require schools to be proactive about protecting student civil rights and to foster a positive learning environment free from discriminatory harassment and abuse.
+Several federal laws, including Title VI of the Civil Rights Act of 1964, Section...